Cong seeks Vardhan's apology for 'unparliamentary' remarks against Rahul in LS

 "The orchestrated ruckus in Parliament today was designed to prevent me from questioning the government.
 The youth of India can clearly see that the PM has no clue about how to tackle the unemployment crisis.
 "To protect him, the BJP will keep disrupting Parliament, preventing debate," Gandhi said on Twitter.

-The Congress leader also said that "we are being stifled and we are not being allowed to speak in Parliament".
+The Congress leader also said, "We are being stifled and we are not being allowed to speak in Parliament".
 "They have suppressed our voices," he had said earlier.
-Gandhi told reporters outside Parliament that Vardhan passed the remarks when he was seeking to raise the issue of the people of his Lok Sabha constituency Wayanad not getting access to medical facilities in the absence of a medical college."But I was prevented from doing so," he said.
+Gandhi told reporters outside Parliament that Vardhan passed the remarks when he was seeking to raise the issue of the people of his Lok Sabha constituency Wayanad not getting access to medical facilities in the absence of a medical college.
+"But I was prevented from doing so," he said.

 "I have proposed that the minister concerned should apologise for his unparliamentary behaviour and have said that our member in the Well went there due to the emotional outburst triggered after the minister's remarks.
 If found to be wrong, we will also express regret," he said.
 "This was a pre-conceived way to defame Rahul Gandhi," Chowdhury alleged, while listing out a detailed chronology of events that led to the ruckus in Lok Sabha.

-During the Question Hour, when Gandhi asked a question related to establishment of the medical college, Vardhan said before giving the answer, he would like to make a statement on the Congress leader's recent comment on the prime minister.
+During the Question Hour, when Gandhi raised a question related to establishment of a medical college, Vardhan said that before answering he would like to make a statement on the Congress leader's recent comment on the prime minister.
 Vardhan said he "condemns in no uncertain words" the "outlandish" remarks of Gandhi.

 "Sir, please excuse me.
 Before I begin answering this question of dear Shri Rahul Gandhi ji.
 I want to condemn in no uncertain words the outlandish language that he has used against the prime minister of the country," he said.
 Speaker Birla asked the minister to stick to his answer.